Enforce Email Verification Using a Post-Login Action or One-Time Password in Auth0

 Enable the Verify email on sign up option.

-With this configuration, any user signing up will be prompted to enter an OTP sent to their email address to complete the registration process.
+With this configuration, any user signing up will be prompted to enter an OTP sent to their email address to complete registration.